Outlook Media: History

-In July 2012 Chad Frye and Bob Vitale of the Columbus Dispatch joined Christopher Hayes as Co-owners and Co-publishers.
-The additional partners created capacity to re-launch the publication across the entire state of Ohio, with major distribution hubs in Cincinnati, Cleveland, Columbus, Toledo, Dayton, Youngstown, Canton, and Akron.
+In July 2010 Chad Frye, a consultant and business executive, and Bob Vitale of the Columbus Dispatch, joined Christopher Hayes as Co-owners and Co-publishers.
+The additional partners created the capacity to re-launch the publication across the entire state of Ohio, with major distribution hubs in Cincinnati, Cleveland, Columbus, Toledo, Dayton, Youngstown, Canton, and Akron.

 In June 2016, Co-publishers Chad Frye and Robert Vitale exited the company, leaving Christopher Hayes as sole owner and publisher.

 In July 2017 Outlook ceased publication, and the assets of the company were liquidated.